How Mitch McConnell and Senate Republicans learned to stop worrying about a Biden victory and love the infrastructure bill

 That pressure on Democrats is being stoked by liberal activists and voters who have vivid memories of how McConnell, as the top Senate Republican during Barack Obama’s presidency, stood athwart major Democratic agenda items, including the Affordable Care Act.

-Now, under President Biden, advocates fear that major bills dealing with voting rights, police accountability and social spending are certain to founder so long as the filibuster remains in place.
-But several Democrats have resisted making any move toward eliminating or modifying the rule, which Democrats have used to block GOP priorities in recent years as well, and Tuesday’s vote appears to have only encouraged their skepticism.
+Now under Biden, advocates fear that major bills dealing with voting rights, police accountability and social spending are certain to founder so long as the filibuster remains in place.
+But several Democrats have resisted making any move toward eliminating or modifying the rule, which Democrats have used to block GOP priorities in recent years, as well, and Tuesday’s vote appears to have only encouraged their skepticism.

 “I believe this very exercise demonstrates why it’s so important to maintain the 60-vote threshold in the United States Senate,” Sen. Kyrsten Sinema (D-Ariz.), a leader of the bipartisan group that negotiated the bill, said in an interview on ABC’s “The View” last week.